Music-Bot-for-Jitsi/Jimmi/docs/ARCHITECTURE.md

 [Trex](https://deno.land/x/trex) is a package management tool for Deno similar to NPM but keeping close to the Deno philosophy.
 Packages are cached and only one `import_map.json` file is generated.
 [Velociraptor](https://deno.land/x/velociraptor) is a script runner for Deno, inspired by NPM's `package.json` scripts.
 It offers a similar experience but with out-of-the-box support for declarative Deno CLI options, environment variables, concurrency and git hooks.
 In this project we use Velociraptor to have a single command that starts frontend and backend (or other tasks) in parallel.

+### Docker

+As an alternative to using the compiled binaries we provide also a setup using Docker (or another container runtime) or Docker Compose.
+The setup process and all details are described [here](./DOCKER.md) in more detail.

 ## Automations